scuzzydude/asimov/asimov.md

 #### Asimass

-The asimass is holder of asimov.
+The asimass are holders of asimov.
 Since asimov is an open digital currency, where holders may be anonymous and therefore may be individuals, corporations or governments, there is no concept of voting by indivduals in the value domain.
 Large holders of asimov will dominate the asimass.
 Votes are proportional to asimov held.

 ###

-## The Board
+## The Board of Trustees

-The Foundation shall be governed by the Board.
-I suggest that the total number of Board Members be Eleven, as follows.
+The Foundation shall be governed by the Board of Trustees[^22].
+I suggest that the total number of trustees be eleven, as follows.

 ### Engineer (1)

 Since the metric of genius is an engineered system, we need an engineer to run it.
-The engineer is in charge of execution of asimov disbursement, as laid out in the disbursement plan, as well as stabilizing the metric.
-The Engineer also maintains the engineer's reserve, which is asimov leftover from the disbersment plan.
+The trustee engineer is in charge of execution of asimov disbursement, as laid out in the disbursement plan, as well as stabilizing the metric.
+The Engineer also maintains the engineer's reserve, which is asimov leftover from the disbursement schedule.
 The engineer's reseve may be used in cases of emergency or crisis, and is passed on to the next elected engineer.

-The engineer is elected by the scootara for a term of ten years.
-An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).
+The engineer is elected by the scootara for a term of ten years.[^23] An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).

+The engineer's only direct tool is compliance with the disburstement schedule, which shall be part of the admeentments to the charter specificying the metric system.
+The engineer cannot exceed the disbursement schedule, but can disburse lower amounts than the schedule calls for and maintain an **engineer's reserve**, which can be carried over to the next engineer's term.
+The engineer can also disburse in uneven amounts throughout the terms.

+Essentially, the engineer is the analog to the "invisible hand" in the global economic system.
+The engineer is responsible and accountable to the scootera only, not the Board.
+The engineer's decision is driven by data.
+The engineer is accountable only in the responsibility domain, to provide a stable metric of genius.
+Ideally over time, this data driven decision making process should lead to an algorithmic approach, and the engineer's responsibility should lessen and only be responsible when fail-safe's are triggered in the algorithm.

 ### Continentals (7)

-There is one continental board member for each continent.
-The scootoro registered to each continentent nominate potential canidates through an election, with the most significant placed on a ballot.
-Each member of the scootara may vote once for a single contential -- regardless of their actual location.
-The Antarctic nominatees are selected by the current board.
+There is one continental trustee for each continent.
+The scootoro registered to each continent nominate potential candidates through an election, with the most significant placed on a ballot.
+Each member of the scootara may vote once for a single continental -- regardless of their actual location.
+The Antarctic nominates are selected by the current board.

 The continentals are elected in a single election and serve a term of seven years.

 ### Popular (3)

-The popular board members are nominated by the scootara in an open nomination process of elections and runoffs, reducing nominees to a ballot of eleven.
+The popular trustees are nominated by the scootara in an open nomination process of elections and runoffs, reducing nominees to a ballot of eleven.
 The asimass votes on their top five choices of the eleven in order preference.
 Votes are awarded a score based on ranking, like NBA MVP voting, with the 3 highest scorers awarded popular board seats.

-The remaining members of the popular election are offered service as alternatites, in case of emergency for both the popular and continental seats, in order of election placement.
+The bottom eight of the election are offered service as alternatives, in case of emergency for both the popular and continental trustees, in order of election placement.

 The popular are elected in a single election and serve a term of three years.

 ## Ethical Standards

-The Board and officers must be held to a high standard of ethics with regards to the work of The Foundation.
-They must take no form of renumeration from outside of The Foundation.
+The trustees and officers must be held to a high standard of ethics with regards to the work of The Foundation.
+They must take no form of remuneration from outside of The Foundation.
 They should not have private meetings with outsiders and avoid any conflicts of interest.

-The charter should address behavior and expectiation of board members and remedies if they fail to live up to the standards.
+The charter should address behavior and expectation of board members and remedies if they fail to live up to the standards.

 ### The Line

 Where does The Foundation draw the line between genius and garbage?
 Should it even attempt to?
 This is a very tricky ethical question.
 Fundamentally, I believe that just about every form of artistic or creative expression is potentially genius and certainly vanity.
 The scootees will be accountable to their local laws as far as obscenity is concerned, but where does The Foundation come into it?
 I'm really not sure.
 Child pornography will never be permissible by The Foundation, regardless of local laws.
 Take Nazi artifacts.
 I don't think we should remove this from history, we need to remember it, and provide physical proof to future generations that this evil occurred and should have been prevented.
 However, I don't think anybody should profit from it.
-But who wants to be responsible for it?
+But without some sort of profit who wants to be responsible for it?

 The charter should attempt to address these ethical concerns in a manner that is fair across cultures and time periods.
 Finally, an actual job for a philosopher.